Get help today 888-685-5770 or sign up for 24/7 text support.

 When used as prescribed, these medications can be helpful in the short-term; but when overused or combined with drugs and/or alcohol, serious side effects, physical dependence, or overdose can occur.

-• Benzodiazepines (e.g., Ativan, Halcion, Restoril).
+- Benzodiazepines (e.g., Ativan, Klonopin, Restoril).

 Other classes of medications have also been used to help with sleep issues, as they make people drowsy.
 Examples include:

-It is advised to never mix sleeping pills with alcohol because the interaction can be dangerous or, in some cases, potentially fatal.3 Even small amounts of alcohol combined with certain sedating medications, such as prescription sleep aids, can result in serious symptoms such as over-sedation, confusion, dizziness, fainting, as well as slowed heart rate and breathing.3,4
+It is never advised to mix sleeping pills with alcohol because the interaction can be dangerous or, in some cases, potentially fatal.3 Even small amounts of alcohol combined with certain sedating medications, such as prescription sleep aids, can result in serious symptoms such as over-sedation, confusion, dizziness, fainting, as well as slowed heart rate and breathing.3,4

 Side Effects of Mixing Sleeping Pills and Alcohol